wilfrieddh/C_Uebungen/Settings.md

 We will use clang-format and clang-tidy.

-Clang-format: Formatter tool for source code, will be installed by the Microsoft C/C++ extension
+- Clang-format: Formatter tool for source code
-Clang-tidy: Checks for issues in the code (similar to the compiler warnings), will be installed by the
+- Clang-tidy: Checks for issues in the code (similar to the compiler warnings)

 ## Steps from the video